emerald-dao/2-fungible-token/README.md

 # ⚔️ Side Quests

-> 🏃 Head to your next challenge [here](https://github.com/emerald-dao/2-simple-marketplace).
+> 🏃 More challenges coming soon...

 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!